mph-/lcapy/doc/expressions.rst

     ───
      ω

-In this case, substitution of `s` with `j omega` is not valid.
+In this case, substitution of `s` with `jomega` is not valid to obtain the frequency response.
+This is because the poles of `Z` are not in the RH plane and thus the evaluation of `Z(s)` at `s = jomega` is outside the region of convergence.
+In practice, this is not a problem for circuit analysis provided the circuit contains some rsistance.

-However, when dealing with phasors, there is no DC component and thus the same result is obtained using the phasor or angular Fourier domains.
+The evaluation of a Laplace domain impedance `Z(s)` at `s = jomega` to obtain a phasor domain impedance is always valid.
+When dealing with phasors, there is no DC component and thus the same result is obtained using the phasor or angular Fourier domains.

 If you have a cunning idea of how to resolve this notational gnarliness, or make it less confusing, please report an issue.
 Note,